apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 	mydc build
 	mydc up

-VNC Server
+VPN Server
 ----------
-This container provide an OpenVPN service.
-It could let user or developer easily access CIAB network.
+This container provides an OpenVPN service.
+It's primary use is to allow users and developers to easily access CIAB network.

 How to use it
 """""""""""""